 When Sunoco Logistics issues additional units or engages in certain other transactions, it determines the fair market value of its assets and allocates any unrealized gain or loss attributable to such assets to the capital accounts of Sunoco Logistics' unitholders and Sunoco Logistics' general partner.
 Although Sunoco Logistics may from time to time consult with professional appraisers regarding valuation matters, including the valuation of its assets, Sunoco Logistics makes many of the fair market value estimates of its assets itself using a methodology based on the market value of Sunoco Logistics' common units as a means to measure the fair market value of Sunoco Logistics' assets.
 Sunoco Logistics' methodology may be viewed as understating the value of its assets.
 In that case, there may be a shift of income, gain, loss and deduction between certain unitholders and Sunoco Logistics' general partner, which may be unfavorable to such unitholders.
-Moreover, under Sunoco Logistics' current valuation methods, subsequent purchasers of Sunoco Logistics' common units may have a greater portion of their Internal Revenue Code Section 743(b) adjustment allocated to Sunoco Logistics' allocation of Section 743(b) adjustment attributable to Sunoco Logistics' tangible and intangible assets, and allocations of income, gain, loss and deduction between Sunoco Logistics' general partner and certain of Sunoco Logistics' unitholders.
+Moreover, under Sunoco Logistics' current valuation methods, subsequent purchasers of Sunoco Logistics' common units may have a greater portion of their Internal Revenue Code Section 743(b) adjustment allocated to Sunoco Logistics' allocation of Section 743(b) adjustment attributable to Sunoco Logistics' tangible assets.
+The IRS may challenge Sunoco Logistics' valuation methods, or Sunoco Logistics' allocation of Section 743(b) adjustment attributable to Sunoco Logistics' tangible and intangible assets, and allocations of income, gain, loss and deduction between Sunoco Logistics' general partner and certain of Sunoco Logistics' unitholders.